Editor’s Note:

 Galimberti stated in an interview the set dressing team had to dress the bears up in leather chokers, lacey thongs and other accessories for the shoot.

-This suggests the BDSM theme was entirely intentional and not necessary to market the items being promoted in the Gift Collection.
+This suggests the BDSM theme was added with intention to create a sense of contrast or friction as a way to market the items being promoted in the Gift Collection.

 Third of all, and this is a big one, it’s not really about the teddy bears at all.